 - Hormonal Imbalances: There are certain hormones that are necessary to produce sperm.
 Any alterations in these hormones may hinder sperm production.

-- Infection: Gonorrhea, chlamydia, and urinary tract infections are examples of conditions which may lead to infection and trigger low sperm count.
+- Infection: Gonorrhea, chlamydia, and urinary tract infections are examples of conditions that may lead to infection and trigger low sperm count.

 - Sperm Duct Problems: Illness or injury may cause the ducts that carry sperm to be blocked or damaged.
 Blocked or damaged ducts make it difficult for sperm to make their way into the semen.